Skip to content

 The Biodiversity Working Group, The 4 Electrical and Electronic Industry Associations

-The Biodiversity Working Group of Japan’s four electrical and electronic industry associations has created a database of examples of biodiversity conservation activities, a collection of the initiatives of electrical and electronic companies.
+The Biodiversity Working Group of Japan’s four electrical and electronic industry associations has collected data on the initiatives of electrical and electronic companies.
 This data is provided to the Nijyu-maru Project (Double 20 campaign) of the Japan Committee for the International Union for Conservation of Nature.
 Casio’s initiatives are registered in these databases, along with those of other companies.

 Select a location